 Visual Home Security Systems

 According to a study done by the University of North Carolina, 87% of would-be robbers move on when they find that a home has a security system.
 Not to mention, a smart doorbell with built-in security cameras like Ring.
 An obvious camera installed at the front entrance can be enough to discourage most potential robbers.
+Furthermore, a clear alarm at the front of the property will discourage robbers – click here to see some options.
 This can be made even more effective by highlighting the system with signs in the yard.
 However, the problem with cameras is that they can only help you ‘see’ the thief and give them a piece of your mind as they make off with your packages.

 A decent video doorbell includes a video camera, and usually two-way communication with the person on the porch.
 This allows you to see who is at the door and permits communication with the delivery person.
 A mailbox sensor, meanwhile, is a small device that attaches to your mailbox and informs the owner when the mailbox is opened.
 This can be integrated with the rest of the home security system so that a camera begins recording when the mailbox is opened.